gupta-himanshu/scala-for-beginners/Important-Points.md

 37. Scala’s if / then / else structure is similar to Java, but can also be used to return a value.
 As a result, though Java has a special syntax for a ternary operator, in Scala you just use a normal if statement to achieve the ternary effect.

+38. The try / catch / finally structure is similar to Java, though Scala uses pattern matching in the catch clause.
+This differs from Java.